-For those looking to leave the airport during your Vienna layover, there are a few different options for transportation into Vienna.
+For those looking to leave the airport during your Vienna layover, there are a few different options for transportation.
 You can take the city airport train which leaves every half hour and takes 16 minutes from the airport to the city.
 Bus services through Vienna Airport Lines take roughly 20 minutes and there are also bus routes available to nearby countries including Slovakia and Hungary.
 In addition, car rentals, taxi and limousine services are also available at the airport.

 Layover Guide’s Suggestions Of Things To Do On A Vienna Layover:

 There’s a multitude of tours you can take around Vienna, depending on the time of day you arrive and your area of interest.
 There are bus and walking tours, cultural and historic tours, food tours, night tours and much more.
 For a list of tours you can take from Vienna, or into the surrounding areas, click here.